Serenade (novel): Adaptations of Serenade

 Several studios expressed interest in obtaining the film rights to Serenade upon its publication, including Metro-Goldwyn-Mayer and Columbia Pictures.
 Cain prepared a treatment that expunged the homosexual themes and shifted them to alcoholism so as to make it acceptable to the Hays Office.
 In 1944, Warner Brothers studios paid $35,000 for the rights, considering Humphrey Bogart for the role of John Howard Sharp.
 Cain, who had sold the rights of seven of his books to Hollywood since 1933, was skeptical about the adaptability of the Serenade to film.
 Biographer Roy Hoopes reports that "Cain always maintained that Serenade was almost impossible to produce as either a movie or a stage play."
 Cain declined a request by Oscar Hammerstein II to develop Serenade as a musical.

 In 1956 Warner Bros. released a "pale version" of under the same title, starring Mario Lanza, Joan Fontaine and Vincent Price.
 Biographer David Madden judged Cain's novel "incredibly mutilated" by the studio.

 In 1948, composer Leonard Bernstein attempted to enlist Cain's participation in making a "grand opera" based on the novel.
 Cain supported the project, but declined to write the libretto.
-Berstein and associates obtained an option on Serenade to make a musical.
+Bernstein and associates obtained an option on Serenade to make a musical.
 After years of negotiations with Cain's agent, Bernstein shifted his attention to the production of West Side Story.